biolink/biolink-model/docs/index.md

          * [PopulationOfIndividualOrganisms](PopulationOfIndividualOrganisms.md) - A collection of individuals from the same taxonomic class distinguished by one or more characteristics.
 Characteristics can include, but are not limited to, shared geographic location, genetics, phenotypes [Alliance for Genome Resources]
              * [StudyPopulation](StudyPopulation.md) - A group of people banded together or treated as a group as participants in a research study.
                  * [Cohort](Cohort.md) - A group of people banded together or treated as a group who share common characteristics.
 A cohort 'study' is a particular form of longitudinal study that samples a cohort, performing a cross-section at intervals through time.
+ * [BioticExposure](BioticExposure.md) - An external biotic exposure is an intake of (sometimes pathological) biological organisms (including viruses).
  * [Book](Book.md) - This class may rarely be instantiated except if use cases of a given knowledge graph support its utility.
  * [BookChapter](BookChapter.md)
  * [ClinicalEntity](ClinicalEntity.md) - Any entity or process that exists in the clinical domain and outside the biological realm.
 Diseases are placed under biological entities